manohariw44/ML_projects/README.md

 Email inbox is filled with many unneccessory emails.
 It is taking users time in reading reading those.
 We wanted to build a [ model](https://github.com/manohariw44/ML_projects/blob/main/PY002_Unsupervised_Learning_Python.ipynb) to identify Spam emails by subject heading.

+# Descriptive Statistics

+[How effiecient was the call centre in 2021? / Global Expansion ]

 # Learning outcomes